-His wife, June, is a clarinetist and clarinet teacher, who would have preferred he not stay home for the kids.
+His wife and still best friend, June, is a clarinetist who would have preferred he not stay home for the kids.
 Apart from reading good literature and writing, Jim’s interests include travel, hiking in the mountains of North Carolina and Colorado, and good food, preferably with candlelight and a nice, reasonably priced wine.

 Jim Garrison is a recovering lawyer who lives and writes in Houston, Texas.